jdfung/Unity-RhythmKnight/README.md

 # Getting Started

-    Clone the repository using git clone https://github.com/jdfung/Unity-RhythmKnight.git Open the project in Unity Engine
+-    Clone the repository using git clone https://github.com/jdfung/Unity-RhythmKnight.git
+-    Open the project in Unity Engine
-    Build and run the project on your preferred platform
+-    Build and run the project on your preferred platform

+    OR

+- Download the executables and run it on your PC

 # What the game looks like
 ![Main menu](https://github.com/jdfung/Unity-RhythmKnight/blob/main/Game-in-action_screenshots/Main_menu.JPG)